Covercraft

 "Covercraft" is the eighth episode in the twenty-sixth season of the American animated television series The Simpsons, and the 560th episode of the series overall.
+The episode was directed by Steven Dean Moore and written by Matt Selman.
 It first aired on the Fox network in the United States on November 23, 2014.

+In this episode, Homer forms a band with other dads until Apu becomes a star and joins a more successful band.
+Will Forte guest starred as King Toot, and musician Sammy Hagar appeared as himself.
+The episode received negative reviews.